Tangoe/Mobile-Procurement-API-Documentation/policies/versioning/index.md

 # Versioning Policy

-Tangoe supports multiple versions of our APIs to enable introduction of new features without disrupting use by third-party consumers.
+Tangoe can support multiple versions of our APIs in order to enable the introduction of new features without disrupting use of an existing API by third-party consumers.
 Moreover, we provide ample notice to our existing consumers so that they can make appropriate plans for migrating to the latest version. *(Please note: APIs are subject to change without prior notice if a security vulnerability is discovered within the current functionality.)*

 <br/>